-A chapter on frontend architecture becomes genuinely valuable when a design system is shown not as a component catalog, but as an engineering platform.
+The chapter on Micah Godbolt’s book becomes genuinely valuable when a design system is presented not as a component catalog, but as an engineering platform.
 At that point, frontend architecture stops being only about UI and becomes a discussion about change rules, ownership, and feedback quality for the whole team.

 Using Red Hat as an example, the chapter makes it clear that a design system stands on code, process, testing, and documentation as much as it stands on components.
-In that setting, a schema-driven approach is useful because it turns a library of UI elements into a stable foundation for repeatable delivery.
+In that setting, a schema-driven approach turns a library of UI elements into a stable foundation for repeatable delivery.

 The material is especially useful when you need to explain where a simple component library ends and platform thinking begins: ownership, governance, compatibility, and the system's ability to evolve without drifting into chaos.